Emmotes/ic_spoilers/docs/season_2.md

 The theme for Season 2 will be Baldur's Gate - with Jaheira Krydle Nerys Shandie and Viconia being the target champions.

 ## Krydle
-So far all we have are new ability descriptions that were added.

 > Increase the damage of all Champions in the back two columns of the formation by `$(amount)%`.